 Most building owners think the difference between commercial and residential painting comes down to square footage.
 Bigger building, more paint, longer timeline.
 But that’s only part of it.
 A residential job might cover 1,500 to 3,000 square feet of paintable surface.
 A single-story office complex can run 30,000 square feet and up.

-When scope is more than size, the work changes.
+When scope outgrows size, the work changes.
 Commercial painting contractors plan for crew rotations, multi-day phasing, and lift work.
 Per the U.S. Bureau of Labor Statistics, commercial painters often work at heights and use scaffolds, lifts, and rigging that home crews rarely set up.

 A commercial painting project also touches systems a homeowner never thinks about.
 HVAC penetrations.
 Fire suppression piping.
 Roof curbs.
 Loading dock bumpers.
 Line striping.
 Signage clearances.
 The bid document for a commercial property includes finish schedules, mockup approvals, and submittal sheets.
 None of that looks like a residential proposal.
 If a contractor’s quote fits on a single page, they’re not built for your project.